qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 There are many ways to frame one fact.
 For example, one from positive aspect, one from negative aspect:

 - "90% of people survive this surgery" / "10% of people die from this surgery".
-- "Save \$20 by buying now!" / "You'll lose the \$20 discount if you wait".
 - "99.9% effective against germs" / "Fails to kill 0.1% of germs".
-- "No one's agency will replace yours" / "No one is coming to help you".
+- "You are the hero of your own story" / "No one is coming to help you".

-The content creator could emphasize one aspect and downplay another aspect, and use different wording or art style to convey different opinions.
-The people reading the information could be easily influenced by the framing subconsciously.

-The name of a thing affects how people perceive it.
+The wording of a thing can affect how people perceive it.
 Examples:

-- "Collateral damage" / "Death"
 - "Gun control" / "Gun safety"
 - "Government subsidy" / "Using taxpayer money"
 - "Risk measurement" / "Risk forecast"
+- "Necessary trade-off" / "Sacrifice"

+The content creator could emphasize one aspect and downplay another aspect, and use different wording or art style to convey different opinions.
+The people reading the information could be easily influenced by the framing subconsciously.

 A **loaded question** is a question that contains an assumption (framing).
 Following that assumption can lead to a biased answer.
 Example: "Do you support the attempt by the US to bring freedom and democracy to other places in the world?"